nwrenger/schiller-db/README.md

 The latest builds can be downloaded from the [releases page](https://github.com/nwrenger/sndm/releases).

+### Usage

+Just run the binary/exceutable file provided in the release.
+Make sure it's in the same Diractory as the dummy data file (benutzer.txt), otherwise it won't start.
+Run it with sudo/admin permission (because of server port being http://0.0.0.0:80).
+The path for the Swagger-UI is http://0.0.0.0/swagger-ui/ / http://localhost/swagger-ui/.

 ## Architecture - Including SNDI

 This application follows the 3-tier principle.